The Era of AI-Generated Generic Guest Post Pitches Has to Come to an End

-I don’t know who needs to hear this, but cold emailing creators for guest posts without reading a single word of their site is not a business strategy.
+I don’t know who needs to hear this, but cold emailing creators for free guest posts without reading a single word of their sites is not a business strategy.
 It’s a cry for help.

-As a full-time blogger in a B2B niche, my daily life already looks like this:
+As a full-time blogger in a B2B-oriented niche, my daily life already looks like this:

 • content planning